 Use it to find out about research conducted in your department or written by City academic staff and research students.

-For further guidance about City Research Online, please see our Library Guide.
+For further guidance, please see our City Research Online Library Guide.

 See our Grey literature guide for finding sources of semi or informally published materials such as research reports, theses, conference proceedings working papers, white papers, government, academic, business and industry reports etc.

 Details of PhD theses written by former City students are available via City Library Search

 Enter your search terms eg. Counselling Psychology and City, University of London and when the results appear select the Dissertation/ Thesis option at the left hand side of the screen.

 Print PhD theses (submitted up to July 2019) are kept in the library store; you will need to select the Request print copy from the library store link.